bupttaxi/PERT_LAB2_ID2223/README.md

 ### 📝 **Comment**
-*The 1B model is significantly lighter and faster to train, whereas the 3B model requires more computation cost.*
+*The 1B model is significantly <span style="color:red; font-weight:bold">lighter and faster</span>
+to train, whereas the 3B model requires more computation cost.*

 ---